6 Tips to Help Your Startup Gain Global Recognition

 4. Think About the Logistics

 Global logistics includes the transportation, storage, packaging, and labeling of goods through international routes.
-Initially, you could use a self-storage facility to keep the process manageable and costs low.
+Initially, you could use a self-storage facility to keep the process manageable and costs low and get trade surveillance software to avoid manipulative trading practices.

 There are some other important considerations from a logistical point of view: